warmana/cloudant-docs-fork/docs2017/src/tutorials/index.md

 # Tutorials

-These tutorial topics walk you through some common tasks, and provide you with sample code to perform those tasks.
+These tutorial topics walk you through some common tasks, and where appropriate provide you with sample code to perform those tasks.
 {:shortdesc}

 ## Creating a Cloudant instance on Bluemix